-All address types shown here must contain only characters that comply with RFC 2396, section 2.
-URI Characters.
+All address types shown here must contain only characters that comply with RFC 2396, section 2, URI Characters.

-B.3.1 Alias
+9.6.1 Alias

-Format An Alias must conform to the following format

-Alias = ("!")AlphaNum 1Alpha AlphaNum
+Format An Alias must conform to the following format Alias = ("!")AlphaNum 1Alpha AlphaNum Length The minimum length is one character, and the maximum length is thirty-two characters.

-thirty-two characters.

 Purpose To define a shorter substitute for an address.

-B.3.2 PollerID

-Format A PollerID must conform to the following format

-PollerID = 1AlphaNum "."
-1AlphaNum

-Length The minimum length is three characters, and the maximum length is one hundred twenty-eight characters.

-Purpose To define an identifier for an enterprise organization to use wctp-
+9.6.2 PollerID Format A PollerID must conform to the following format PollerID = 1AlphaNum "."
+1AlphaNum Length The minimum length is three characters, and the maximum length is one hundred twenty-eight characters.
+Purpose To define an identifier for an enterprise organization to use wctp- PollForMessages.

-PollForMessages.

-B.3.3 Protocol
+9.6.3 Protocol

-Format A Protocol must conform to the following format
+Format A Protocol must conform to the following format Protocol = Alpha ( Alpha Digit "+" "-" "." ) Length The minimum length is one character, and the maximum length is eight characters.

-eight characters.

 Purpose To specify the protocol to be used in transporting a WCTP operation.
 Some common examples include "HTTP" and "FTP".

-B.3.4 IPAddress

-Format An IPAddress must conform to the following format

-IPAddress = ByteNum "."
+9.6.4 IPAddress Format An IPAddress must conform to the following format IPAddress = ByteNum "."
 ByteNum "."
 ByteNum "."
-ByteNum

-Length The minimum length is seven characters and the maximum length is fifteen characters.
+ByteNum Length The minimum length is seven characters and the maximum length is fifteen characters.
 Purpose To specify the IP Address version of a domain name.

-B.3.5 TopLabel

-Format A TopLabel must conform to the following format

-TopLabel = Alpha | Alpha (AlphaNum | "-") AlphaNum

-Length The minimum length is one character and the maximum length is eight characters.
+9.6.5 TopLabel Format A TopLabel must conform to the following format TopLabel = Alpha Alpha ( AlphaNum "-" ) AlphaNum Length The minimum length is one character and the maximum length is eight characters.
 Purpose To specify the top level portion or segment of a domain name.

-B.3.6 DomainLabel
+9.6.6 DomainLabe I

-Format A DomainLabel must conform to the following format

-DomainLabel = AlphaNum | AlphaNum (AlphaNum | "-") AlphaNum

-Length The minimum length is one character and the maximum length is forty-eight characters.

-Purpose To specify a portion or segment of a domain name other than the top level.
+FormatA DomainLabel must conform to the following format DomainLabel = AlphaNum | AlphaNum \( AlphaNum | "-" ) AlphaNumLengthThe minimum length is one character and the maximum length is forty-eight characters.PurposeTo specify a portion or segment of a domain name other than the top level.

-B.3.7 HostName
+9.6.7 HostName

-Format A HostName must conform to the following format

-HostName = 1(DomainLabel ".")
-TopLabel

-Length The minimum length is three characters and the maximum length is one hundred twenty-eight characters.
+Format A HostName must conform to the following format HostName = 1( DomainLabel "." ) TopLabel Length The minimum length is three characters and the maximum length is one hundred twenty-eight characters.
 NOTE: HostName may be used as a component of TransportAddress and Address which are also constrained to one hundred twenty-eight characters.
-When used as a component of another field, the length of HostName must be limited such that the total field length is no greater than one hundered twenty-eight characters.
+When used as a component of another field, the length of HostName must be limited such that the total field length is no greater than one hundred twenty-eight characters.
 Purpose To specify a non-IP address domain name for a computer.

-B.3.8 Domain

-Format A Domain must conform to the following format

-Domain = HostName | IPAddress
+9.6.8 Domain Format A Domain must conform to the following format Domain = HostName IPAddress Length The minimum length is three characters and the maximum length is one hundred twenty-eight characters.
+NOTE: Domain may be used as a component of TransportAddress and Address which are also constrained to one hundred twenty-eight characters.
+When used as a component of another field, the length of Domain must be limited such that the total field length is no greater than one hundred twenty-eight characters.
+Purpose To specify an actual individual or application by name.
+9.6.9 Port Format A Port, representing an integer, must conform to the following format Port = [[[["1" "2" "3" "4" "5" "6" ] Digit ] Digit ] Digit ] Digit Length The minimum length is one character and the maximum length is five characters.
+Range The minimum numeric value is 1 and the maximum value is 65535.
+Purpose To specify a socket port involved in an address for a WCTP operation.

+PathSegment 9.6.10